ipleiria-ciic/data-augmentation-iiot/README.md

 ## TL;DR

 The evaluation employs IIoT traffic data, in particular, the [EdgeIIoTset](https://www.kaggle.com/datasets/mohamedamineferrag/edgeiiotset-cyber-security-dataset-of-iot-iiot) dataset.
-The dataset contains up to 2 million records, representing 15 different classes of netork attacks.
+The dataset contains up to 2 million records, representing 15 different classes of network attacks.

 Results reveal varied impacts on different algorithms.
 XGBoost exhibits a consistent response regardless of the application of data augmentation.
 Random Forest benefits, Tabnet exhibits somewhat uncertain behavior, and MLP improves with SMOTE augmentation.
 The results and further analysis indicate that GPT-based methods may generate out-of-distribution data, influencing the classification performance.